RamezRagaay/Safka/README.md

-# Safka - Arabic E-Commerce Platform
+# Safka - Arabic E-Commerce Frontend

-Welcome to **Safka**, an advanced Arabic e-commerce platform designed to provide a seamless online shopping experience.
+Welcome to **Safka**, an advanced Arabic e-commerce frontend designed to provide a seamless online shopping experience.
 Safka enables users to browse, search, filter, and sort products efficiently.
 Suppliers and sellers have access to a comprehensive dashboard to manage their inventory effectively.

 We strive to enhance **Search Engine Optimization (SEO)** and leverage **Server-Side Rendering (SSR)** to improve performance and visibility.